mukoedo1993/csapp-mynotes/chap1/sec1_4.md

   <li>Jump: Extract a word from the instruction itself and copy that word into the program counter (PC), overwriting the previous value of the PC.</li>
  </ul>

+## 1.4.2 Running the hello Program
+Initially, the shell program is executing its instructions, waiting for us to type a command.
+As we type the characters `./hello` at the keyboard, the shell program reads each one into a register and then stores it in memory.
+When we hit the `enter` key on the keyboard, the shell knows that we have finished typing the command.
+The shell then loads the executable `hello` file by executing a sequence of instructions that copies the code and data in the `hello` object file from disk to main memory.
+(Using a technique known as * direct memory access* )